 We provide a textphone number for people who find it hard to speak or hear clearly.
 If you do not have a textphone, some libraries or Citizens Advice Bureaus may have one.
 Textphones do not receive text messages from mobile phones.

-Lines are open 8.00 am to 8.00 pm Monday to Friday and 9am to 1pm on Saturday.
+Lines are open 8.00 am to 6.00 pm Monday to Friday except public holidays.

 If English is not their first language, they can ask a friend or family member to help.
 Alternatively a phone interpreter can be arranged if they need one.